Quarterly Financial Report for the quarter ended December 31, 2018

 4. Significant Changes in Relation to Operations, Personnel and Programs

-Although there have been no significant changes in the nature of the Agency's operations or programs over the last quarter, the Agency continues to face a significant volume of air travel complaints, which is five to seven times higher than historical levels.
+There have been no significant changes in the nature of the CTA's operations or programs over the last quarter.

 Approval by Senior Officials